jdombrowski-mitre/dioptra/docs/source/user-guide/generics-plugin-system.rst

 Each generic exposes a `.register` attribute that is a decorator for registering new dispatch methods, and is applied to functions that implement a new dispatch method.
 These functions do not have to have the same number of arguments as the associated generic, but all arguments that are used should be in the same order and assigned the same names, with extra arguments not found in the generic coming at the end.
 None of these arguments are allowed to have default values.
-The expected types for the arguments are then declared using type annotations, which is how the different dispatch methods available to generic are distinguished from one another.
+The expected types for the arguments are then declared using type annotations, which is how the different dispatch methods available to generics are distinguished from one another.

-Consider the following example for the :py:func:`~dioptra.sdk.generics.fit_estimator` generic, which has the following signature,
+Consider the following example for the :py:func:`~dioptra.sdk.generics.fit_estimator` generic, which has the following signature:

 .. code-block:: python

    def fit_estimator(estimator: Any, x: Any, y: Any, **kwargs):
       ...

-The code below registers two new implementations to this generic,
+The code below registers two new implementations to this generic:

 .. code-block:: python